davidpeckham/sublime-filterlines/messages/install.md

   Edit > Code Folding > Fold With Regex
   Edit > Code Folding > Fold With String

-On Windows and Linux, use the ctrl key instead of the cmd key.
+On Windows and Linux, use ctrl instead of cmd.

 For feedback, bugs, and source code: